 Year 4 created a Tanka poem, reflecting on how the main character's feelings develop and change throughout the picture book.

-In the lead up to our World Book Day Celebrations, every child in the school writes their own 100 word (Lower School) or 200 word (Upper School) story about a topic of their choice.
-The pupils choose their own style of narrative: sci-fi, adventure, mystery, fantasy: the list goes on... and compose their own narrative being mindful of how to tell a full story in a precise way.
-After polishing and a few tweaks, these stories are collated and published into a school book, which each child receives on World Book Day.
+In the lead up to our World Book Day Celebrations, every child in the school writes their own poem about a topic of their choice.
+The pupils choose their own style of poem: acrostic, limerick, sonnet, tanka: the list goes on... and compose their own poem being mindful of it's structure, rhythm and rhyme.
+After polishing and a few tweaks, these poems are collated and published into a school book, which each child receives on World Book Day.

 Year 4 were transported back in time to during the war today as they took part in an immersive Narnia experience.
 This was in preparation for studying "The Chronicles of Narnia: The Lion the Witch and the Wardrobe" by C.S Lewis next term.